slightlynybbled/resume/source/experience.rst

 * Identify opportunities for improvement
 * Prioritize opportunities by effort vs impact
 * Write & deploy automated test
-* Production tool design
+* Design new production tools and processes
-* Linearize/flow production line for scaling
+* Re-organized production line product flow to aid scaling up and reduce waste
 * Identify & implement equipment purchase, from the mundane to capital
 * Write custom user-facing software for tracking facility maintenance
 * Educate and mentor other members of the organization, formally and informally